 Two related issues of crucial concern are child support and alimony.
 Both parents must support their children and provide for their financial needs.
 Often, the court orders both parents to pay child support.
 The court bases the amount of each party’s obligation on their respective incomes as well as other factors.
 The length of the couple’s marriage and the financial solvency of both parties also play a considerable role in the final amount of spousal support someone may owe.

 There are two types of custody that a court may award in a particular case.
 Physical custody determines where a child lives, and legal custody decides which parent can make decisions about their child’s life.
 If it is in the best interests of the child, a court usually prefers to award joint custody to both parents.
 However, a judge may give sole custody to one parent if they determine that the other party is unfit to have custodial rights.
 When one parent has primary custody, the other may have visitation rights, unless this is not in the best interests of the child.

 After a divorce, there may be situations where one or both parties may need to modify an existing order, such as a custody or child support agreement.
 These modifications can only happen in the event of a substantial change in circumstances.
 For example, if one parent is relocating out of state, they may need to request a modification of their custody order.
-An attorney could help someone seek modifications to their existing order or help protect someone from an unfair alteration.
+A family law attorney in the area could help someone seek modifications to their existing order or help protect someone from an unfair alteration.

-A Montclair family lawyer could work diligently to ease the exceptional burden that these issues may lead to.
+A Montclair family lawyer could work diligently to ease the exceptional burden that these issues may cause.
 Even when a family law matter is undisputed, there can still be many complex procedures involved.
-As a result, you should work with a lawyer from the outset of your case.
-To find out more about how a lawyer could help with your family law matter, call the office today and schedule a consultation.
+As such, you should work with a lawyer from the outset of your case.
+To find out more about how legal counsel could help with your family matter, call Williams Law Group, LLC today and schedule a consultation.